| Title: | Read and Write Frictionless Data Packages |

 camera trap data organized in 3 Data Resources:

-: one local data file referenced in
+deployments: one local data file referenced in

-"path": "deployments.csv"
+"path": "deployments.csv".

-: two local data files referenced in
+observations: two local data files referenced in

-"path": ["observations_1.tsv", "observations_2.tsv"]
+"path": ["observations_1.tsv", "observations_2.tsv"].

-: inline data stored in data
+media: inline data stored in data.

-example_package(version = "1.0")
+example_package(version = "1.0")example_package(version = "1.0")

 version |